osbuild/guides/osbuild-composer/src/image-builder-service/architecture.md

 ## Service architecture

+This service is open source, so all of its code is inspectable and can be contributed to.

 {{#include architecture.svg}}

 > Click each component in this diagram to get to the **hash** of the source code **currently running in production**.